rmw362/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Incredible Pirates/README.md

   speak to restraint, or lack thereof, in the extreme, and even potentially to officer regret and responsibility in trying to immediately alleviate mistakes.

-	As the course advances this topic would lend itself to traversing through the data parsing and visualization modules planned.
-  While these are enumerated below, the ultimate task would be to try to parse through reports, using NLP, to add medical resource utilization to the known outcomes of TRR reports, either through parsing reports or inclusion of civil suits.
+	As the course advances this topic would lend itself to traversing through the data parsing and visualization modules planned.While these are enumerated below, the ultimate task would be to try to parse through reports, using NLP, to add medical resource utilization to the known outcomes of TRR reports, either through parsing reports or inclusion of civil suits.
 This data, currently not included in attributes,  would provide strong additional evidence to explore individual and societal impact.

  1)	What percentage of use of force incidents result in injury for citizens?
 Police officers?
 Broken down by race, age, neighborhood, use of force (physical, taser, firearm, etc.), and other demographics?